Quantcast

 Print Friendly and PDF

-The difference between the taste of homemade apple cider and that pasteurized, filtered grocery store cider is indescribable.
-They barely resemble each other.
-The taste of homemade cider just pops in your mouth—pure, fresh, flavor-packed!
-Plus, you can use all those less-than-perfect apple drops from the ground, so it’s also a big savings from the price of store cider.
+The taste of homemade cider pops in your mouth—pure, fresh, and flavor-packed!
+Plus, you can use all those less-than-perfect apple drops from the ground, so it’s also a big saving from the price of store cider.

 The Apple Press

 An apple press makes the whole process fun and simple.
-The press essentially grinds up the apples into pulp and then presses the juices out.
+The press essentially grinds up the apples into a pulp and then presses the juices out.
 Once you get going, the liquid gold keeps flowing.
 You go from press to glass in 30 seconds!

 How to Press Apple Cider